Analysis | Letting the coronavirus pandemic burn is a political choice

 Part of the administration’s approach to the virus is that its spread is inevitable, as Meadows said to Tapper.
 This appears to be a political argument: Things are as bad as they are because there was nothing more that could have been done.
 If the administration were to have poured resources into stemming the spread of the virus starting in August or September, it would have likely made clear how ineffective its initial response was.
 By simply stating that where we are is where we inevitably would have been, no such contrast can be drawn.

 Meadows’s claim is nonetheless ridiculous.
 There’s a difference between acknowledging the difficulty in controlling the spread and giving up on controlling the spread.
-Trump likes to point to a recent surge in the European Union as evidence that even places which had controlled the virus well are seeing new surges.
+Trump likes to point to a recent surge in the European Union as evidence that even places that had controlled the virus well are seeing new surges.
 And, to an extent, that’s true.

 But consider Germany.
 It is seeing a current surge in cases.
 But since it effectively controlled the virus over the summer, its numbers, even controlling for population, have been much better than those of the United States.